-Campus is all about affordability and access for students from different backgrounds, which is why our business degree program tuition is capped at the maximum Federal Pell Grant award.
+Campus is all about affordability and access for students from different backgrounds, which is why our business degree program tuition is below the maximum Federal Pell Grant award.
 As of December 2022, not a single student has taken on debt to enroll in the online associate in business program.
 That’s four cohorts of hardworking students who did not take out any loans in order to begin earning their associate degree in business!

 And just how did the Campus community manage that?

 We owe a lot of it to our very own financial aid specialist extraordinaire, Stephanie Zeppenfelt.